Our very first Honorary Graduate, Pauline Roche, shares her story as a female entrepreneur working in tech across several decades.

 Writing this for International Women’s Day, I’m reflecting on the variety of hats I wear in the tech for good space, and how I got here.
 I’m now the managing director of a tech for good social enterprise, RnR Organisation, co-founder and organiser of a 200+ strong tech for good meetup, Net Squared Midlands, and chair of West Midlands Open Data Forum.

 This year, as a member of the Silicon Canal Women in Tech working group, I am delighted to be part of the team behind the new DidFest (Diversity in Digital Festival).
-DidFest is a collation of more than 40 events across Birmingham between March 8th and April 7th, aiming to inspire behaviour change and close the gender diversity gap in digital - vital when women are only 17% of the people working in technology in the UK.
+DidFest is a collation of more than 40 events across Birmingham between March 8th and April 7th, aiming to inspire behaviour change and close the gender diversity gap in digital - vital when women are only 16% of the people working in technology.

 I love meeting other women involved in technology!
 This year, I met (and fangirled over) two of my heroines in person: Anne-Marie Imafidon, CEO of Stemettes, which encourages girls aged 5–22 to pursue careers in STEM, and Steve Shirley, an IT pioneer, businesswoman and philanthropist who founded a software company in 1962 to create job opportunities for women with dependents.